ESSI-Lab/DAB/README.md

 Please note that the DAB community edition is not public domain software!
 While using DAB source code you should give **full attribution to the original authors** and redistribute your modifications in the same way, accordingly to the GNU Affero General Public License v3.0.
 In particular:

-### In case DAB functionalities are offered by a third party through an Internet service
+### In case DAB services are offered by a third party through the Internet

 AGPL license is more restrictive with respect to GPL with regard to online service providers making use of the licensed software.